 Alex Wiederin, art director for Buero New York and creative director of Vogue Hommes International, took a few minutes from his busy schedule to give us an exclusive interview about his thoughts on working with Carine Roitfeld to design her forthcoming biography Irreverent.
-Very special thanks to Alex Wiederin and Ronit Avneri at Buero New York and our contributing editor Lori Ferme for facilitating this interview.
+Very special thanks to Alex Wiederin and Ronit Avneri at Buero New York for facilitating this interview.

 How did your collaboration with Carine Roitfeld begin?

 Carine and I know each other from Vogue Hommes International where we worked together for quite some time.
 At one point she asked me if I would like to design her book.
 Of course I said yes.